-As the first major black writer since the Harlem Renaissance to speak and write about same-sex relationships, Baldwin inspired a new generation of LGBT African-American writers in the 1950s and ‘60s.
-Beginning with his second novel, the groundbreaking Giovanni’s Room (1956), Baldwin “pioneered fictional accounts of homosexuality and bisexuality in his fiction,” according to biographer Douglas Field.
+Considered the first major black writer since the Harlem Renaissance to speak and write about same-sex relationships, Baldwin “pioneered fictional accounts of homosexuality and bisexuality in his fiction,” according to biographer Douglas Field.
 This began with his groundbreaking second novel, Giovanni’s Room, published in 1956.
 (He dedicated it to the Swiss painter Lucien Happersberger, whom Baldwin considered “the one true love story of my life.”)
 Baldwin’s influence reached many in the LGBT community, regardless of race, but also inspired a new generation of LGBT African-American writers, in particular.
 Gay or bisexual characters also featured in his novels Another Country (1962), which he worked on while living on Horatio Street, Tell Me How Long the Train’s Been Gone (1968), and Just Above My Head (1979).
 The latter two novels were published during his association with West 71st Street.

 In a 1987 interview, drawing on his experience as both a black man and a gay man, he addressed ongoing homophobia and noted that “People’s attitudes don’t change because the law changes.”
 He continued:

 “A man can fall in love with a man; a woman can fall in love with a woman.
 There’s nothing anybody can do about it.
 It’s not in the province of the law.
 It has nothing to do with the church.
 And if you lie about that, you lie about everything.
 And no one has a right to try to tell another human being whom he or she can or should love.”

 On June 5, 1982, Baldwin spoke on the topic, “Race, Racism, and the Gay Community” at a meeting of the New York chapter of Black and White Men Together (known since 1985 as Men of All Colors Together), held at Congregation Beit Simchat Torah, an LGBT synagogue at Westbeth.
-While he resisted the idea of being called gay, he was open about the fact that he had relationships with men and spoke openly about various LGBT issues.
+While he generally eschewed labels and did not self-identify as gay, he was open about the fact that he had relationships with men and spoke openly about various LGBT issues.
 He first wrote about his own sexuality in his 1985 essay, “Here Be Dragons,” which was also published as “Freaks and the American Ideal of Manhood.”